gatsbyjs/gatsby/docs/docs/layout-components.md

 Sweet, the layout is working!
 Now, your text is centered and constrained to a column 650 pixels wide, as you specified.

-### Import and add layout component to other pages
+### Import and add layout components to other pages

 Create an `about` page: